Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Representation of Frugal Splitting Operators

-\begin{proof} Follows directly from \cref{lem:rep-existence,lem:rep-mat-prop,lem:rep-surjective}. \end{proof} \end{thm} Note that we require $F$ to be a strict subset of $\{1,\dots,n\}$ which implies there always exists $p \in \{1,\dots,n\} \setminus F$.
+for all $i\in\{1,\dots,n\}$.
+This proves that \cref{def:fo-split}\cref{def:fo-split:comp} holds. \end{proof} \end{thm} \ifdefined\shortversion Note that we require $F$ to be a strict subset of $\{1,\dots,n\}$ which implies that there always exists $p \in \{1,\dots,n\} \setminus F$.
+This generalized primal-dual resolvent representation is advantageous to work with over the original frugal splitting operator definition since the primal-dual operator appears in the representation and one only needs to consider range and structure constraints of a handful of matrices.
+In \cref{sec:minlift,sec:conv,sec:new-method}, we will use this to analyze the lifting and convergence of general splittings as well as constructing a new splitting operator.
+In the remainder of this section, we will explore some of the more direct consequences of \cref{thm:iff-representation}. \else Note that we require $F$ to be a strict subset of $\{1,\dots,n\}$ which implies there always exists $p \in \{1,\dots,n\} \setminus F$.
 It is also worth remembering that it is assumed that $\dim \Hprim \geq 2$.
 However, this assumption is only ever required for the proof of \cref{lem:rep-mat-prop} and, since this lemma only concerns the ``only if'' part of \cref{thm:iff-representation}, the sufficient conditions are not affected.
 Hence, any representation $(p,M,N,U,V)$ that satisfies \cref{thm:iff-representation} yields a frugal splitting operator in the $\dim \Hprim \leq 1$ setting as well and all examples of frugal splitting operators in this paper are frugal splitting operators regardless of the dimension of $\Hprim$.
 We have succeeded in finding replacements for the counterexample in the proof of \cref{lem:rep-mat-prop} that require $\dim \Hprim \geq 2$, but not without relaxing some other assumption.
 For instance, when $\dim \Hprim = 1$ we have been able to construct sufficient counterexamples if we instead of single-valued operators allow for at most single-valued operators in the tuples of $\ops_n^F$.
 However, this relaxation complicates questions regarding the domain of our generalized primal-dual resolvent and we believe the $\dim \Hprim = 1$ case is of too limited practical interest to warrant these complications.
 Similarly, the trivial $\dim \Hprim = 0$ case is also not worth handling.